 Revenue from unrestricted contributions is recognized when pledged.
-NOVAGA reports gifts of cash and other assets as temporarily restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-Donor restricted contributions, whose restrictions are met in the same reporting period, are reported as unrestricted support.
+NOVAGA reports gifts of cash and other assets as net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
+When a donor restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+Donor restricted contributions, whose restrictions are met in the same reporting period, are reported as net assets without donor restrictions.
 Revenue from contracts is recognized as the related qualifying expenses are incurred.
 Revenue is deferred when funds are received but not yet expended for the contractual purpose.